 - Applying 2D Images onto 3D Models: Use texture mapping to apply 2D images onto the 3D model, adding realism and detail.

-- Flattening the Model for Accurate Mapping: Flatten the 3D model using UV unwrapping techniques to accurately map textures onto the surface.
+- Flattening the Model for Accurate Mapping: Use UV unwrapping techniques to flatten the 3D model and accurately map textures onto its surface.

 - Enhancing Realism with Proper Texturing: Enhance the model’s realism by carefully applying textures and adjusting settings to achieve the desired appearance.